 We are very passionate about connecting foster children and families because we believe every child deserves a healthy, safe and loving family.
 If you are interested in learning more about our ministry or specifically about fostering please email Katy McCrudden at (email@example.com)

 Psalm 68:6 tells us that God sets the lonely in families; James 1:27 commands followers of Christ to CARE for orphans and widows in their affliction.
 This affliction is loneliness, lack of family relationship and a place to call home.
 More than 650 children in the Columbia SC area are in foster care and need a family.
-Come learn about FBC1:27- the orphan care ministry at FBC, to see how YOU can answer God’s command to care for them.
-Childcare will be provided.
-This event will take place in Ellis Hall.
-Please RSVP by April 25 by using the button below, and if you have any questions please email Katy McCrudden (email@example.com)
+If you have any questions about getting involved to help please email Katy McCrudden (firstname.lastname@example.org)

 Parents who foster or adopt need to know they’ll be well-supported when a child arrives in their home.
 Children in foster care, as well as adopted children, have unique needs and require intentional focus from their new parents.
 Supporting these families in practical, hands-on ways provides a healthier context for a child’s transition into their new home.
 Care Communities provide a strong support system for foster and adoptive families and are critical to the FBC:127 ministry.